 Professor, Department of Management, HEC Montréal

-Associate Professor, Department of International Business, HEC Montréal
+Associate Professor, Department of Entrepreneurship and Innovation, HEC Montréal